atworkat/GovernanceToolkit365/power-bi.md

 These pages inform about how to use the Governance Toolkit 365 (GT365) with Microsoft Power-BI.

 You can download the desktop client at the [Power-BI website](https://powerbi.microsoft.com/en-us/downloads/).
-You can download a GT365 dashboard sample zip-file from [here](https://governancetoolkit365.com/download/GovernanceToolkit365-Template.zip).
+You can download the  GT365 Power BI template file from your [GT365 Admin portal](https://admin.governancetoolkit365.com/#/solutions).

 We assume, the data for your tenant has already been generated, and you have got the Azure Storage Account name and key.
 You need that data to access your generated statistics.